datacarpentry/R-ecology-lesson/motivation.md

 just have to run your script again.

-Working with scripts makes the steps you used in your analysis clear, and the code you write can be inspected by someone else that can give you feedback and spot mistakes.
+Working with scripts makes the steps you used in your analysis clear, and the code you write can be inspected by someone else who can give you feedback and spot mistakes.

 Working with scripts forces you to have deeper understanding of what you are